The Astronut Show

 The Astronut Show is an animated TV series, produced by the Terrytoons animation studio.
 It first aired on August 23, 1965.
-Each episode included an episode of Astronut, Hashimoto-san, and Luno The White Stallion.
+In the late 1960s, each episode included Astronut, Hashimoto-san, and Luno the White Stallion.
+In the early 1970s, the episodes were reprogrammed; these episodes included Astronut, Sad Cat and James Hound.

+Main character

 Astronut first appeared on the Deputy Dawg series.
 He is a squat, childlike, short, friendly green alien in a tiny flying saucer who frequently gets into mischief on Earth.
 He has a human friend called Oscar Mild, who was, as his name suggested, a soft-spoken character.
 Oscar works in an office for Mr. Nicely, whose temperament is the exact opposite of his name.

+Production

 The series was directed by Art Bartsch, Bob Kuwahara, Connie Rasinski, and David Tendlar.
 The writers were Larz Bourne, Glan Heish, Tom Morrison, and Bob Ogle.
 Voices were provided by Dayton Allen and Bob McFadden.